Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 The eighth tree could not catch fire.
 It was not until they used a blow torch that the eighth tree ignited, but once the blow torch was moved away the fire self-extinguished in the tree and the tree was not consumed.
 A wet tree is the only truly safe tree there is.

-Different cultures celebrate with different traditions, but food is truly one of those.
+Different cultures celebrate with different traditions, but good food is truly a tradition which everyone takes seriously.
 If you are concerned about what kind of food to buy, here is a tip - go organic.

 Organic meat